projectawakening/builder-examples/README.md

 docker compose logs -f world-deployer
 ```

-The deployment progress and relevant addresses will be displayed during the process.
+The deployment progress should be visible.
 Once deployment is complete, you should see an output similar to the one below.
-Make sure to copy the world contract address and save it for future reference.
+Make sure to copy the world contract address and save it for future reference as you will need it for development and using the examples.

 ![alt text](readme-imgs/docker_deployment.png)